xyproto/algernon/alg2docker/README.md

+# alg2docker

-This utility can generate a Dockerfile, given an Algernon application (.alg file)
+This utility can generate a Dockerfile, given an Algernon application (`.alg` file).

-Example usage:
+### Step by step usage

+1. Have an `.alg` file (for instance `hello.alg`), and also a directory with a `cert.pem` and `key.pem` file that can be used when serving HTTPS.

+2. Generate the Dockerfile:

-    alg2docker hello.alg Dockerfile 'John Bob' 'john@thebobs.cx'
+    `./alg2docker -f hello.alg Dockerfile 'John Bob' 'john@thebobs.cx'`

-The docker image can then be built with:
+3. Build the Docker image:

-    docker build -t hello .
+    `docker build -t hello .`

-And you can run it with:

-    docker run -v `pwd`/config:/etc/algernon --rm --publish 80:80 --publish 443:443 hello

-Note that the resulting Docker image tries to serve the application as fast as possible and use caching aggressively.
-Change the options in the Dockerfile if you wish to enable the auto-refresh feature, disable caching or enable the debug mode.

-The resulting Docker image will include the application itself, but not the SSL keys used for HTTPS+HTTP/2.
-They are named `cert.pem` and `key.pem` and needs to be placed in the `config` directory (if using the docker command above).
+The resulting Docker image will include the application itself, but not the SSL keys used for HTTPS.

+4. Serve the application using docker and the `cert.pem` and `key.pem` files in `$PWD/config`:

+    `docker run -v "$PWD/config":/etc/algernon --publish 80:80 --publish 443:443 --rm hello`

+### Tweaks

+* The cache settings can be modified after creating the `Dockerfile` by changing the command line arguments that are given to Algernon, at the bottom of the file.
+One might want to disable caching, enable the auto-refresh feature or enable debug mode.
+* When `--domain` is used and a directory `/srv/algernon` corresponds to a valid domain name for the server, like `example.com`, then `/srv/algernon/example.com/` will be served when users vists `example.com`, if Algernon is running on that server.
+* Using `--letsencrypt` together with the `--domain` option, on a server that responds to requests for that domain, will use Let's Encrypt for fetching keys and certificates for the HTTPS port, and use CertMagic to serve both HTTP and HTTPS.